alanibbett/Spotlight-AirPi/README.md

 sensorName =UVI
 fieldID = field3

-[TGS2600]			; Air pollution sensore
+[TGS2600]			     ; Air pollution sensor
 filename=analogue		; use the analogue module
 enabled=on			; switch it on
 pullDownResistance=22000	; tell the module what the pull down resistance is in ohms measurement=Smoke_Level	; name the reading adcPin=1			     ; tell the pi which adc pin the sensor is on sensorName=TGS2600		; name the sensor fieldID=field5			; store the value in field 5.
 ```
+Press CTRL+X to exit the file, when prompted, press "y" to save the file.
 NOTE: for the BMP085 sensor if your board version is "0" change both instances of `i2cbus = 1` to `i2cbus = 0`

-Press CTRL+X to exit the file, when prompted, press "y" to save the file.

 If you want to push the data to Thingspeak, edit the `outputs.cfg` file:

 `nano outputs.cfg`

 The start of the file should look like this:
 ```
 [Print]			;section heading.
 The [print] section prints the staus on the screen filename=print		; the filename of the module to load.
 Do not change enabled=on		; to switch this on set enabled to on to switch it off set it to off